-We first provide a synoptic comparison between CNTRL and NOLH for Thor onset and maintenance, which helps to illustrate the sensitivity experiments before discussing all five cases as well as the case-to-case variability.
+We first provide a synoptic comparison between CNTRL and NOLH for Thor onset and maintenance, which helps illustrating the sensitivity experiments.
+Synoptic comparison of the other blocking cases can be found in the supplement (Figures S1, S2 and S3).

 4.1 Thor: Synoptic differences with and without LH